ucluster/ucluster/README.md

 #### immutable

-if property is declared as `immutable`, then it will cannot be updated.
+if property is declared as `immutable`, then it will cannot be updated, and exception will be thrown

 default value is `false`